apigee/api-platform-samples/tools/README.md

 ## API Proxy Deploy Tool

+>Note: Most of the samples in `api-platform-samples` use the Python-based deploy tool described below, and you can use this tool for deploying proxies to Edge.
+However, be aware that another deployment tool option exists: [apigeetool](https://www.npmjs.com/package/apigeetool), a Node.js module for deploying proxies and Node.js apps to Apigee Edge.
+For now, most of the examples in `api-platform-samples` use the Python deploy tool.
+In the future, the samples may be revised to use `apigeetool`.

 Requires [Python](http://python.org/getit/) to be installed.

 This tool provides a simple command for importing and deploying an API proxy